Using Trending Charts in Aviation SMS

 Since aviation SMS data must be collected and measured, a database remains the best alternative to store and retrieve data driving the creation of trending charts.
 Aggregating data manually into MS Excel spreadsheets can be performed by most safety managers, but there is a high degree of risk if your organization is relying upon manual processes.

-- Often include more errors then data pulled from safety databases;
+- Often include more errors than data pulled from safety databases;

 - Require weeks of painstaking labor; and

 - Are not repeated regularly as the task is very laborious.

 I met a safety manager several years ago who spent three weeks each year aggregating data and generating reports because he relied on paper reports and spreadsheets.
 After acquiring an aviation SMS database, all managers in his company were able to accurately generate useful trending charts with little effort.

 Aviation SMS Databases Require Work in Smaller Increments